Notifications

 • that party’s name has the potential to be confused with the name of another party.

-• Another proposed amendment would:
+• Another amendment:

 • Conflicts of Interest Act